Exclusive: Love Island’s Dr Alex can go back to his job

 At least Lewisham Hospital aren’t rejecting him

-Already the villa's resident Salmon shirt enthusiast and an early candidate for most crushing rejection, Love Island's Doctor Alex George will be able to return to his day job as an A&E doctor after his time on the island, his hospital have confirmed.
+The villa's resident Salmon shirt enthusiast, Love Island's Doctor Alex George will be able to return to his day job as an A&E doctor, his hospital have confirmed.

 When he's not on Love Island, Dr Alex works as part of the Trust Bank – and not the widely reported "zero hours" contract – which offers NHS staff flexibility, whether they're taking time off for their family or reality TV.